dsoftwareinc/wiwik/docs/local-dev.md

    python manage.py runserver
    ```

-8. In order to test background worker and scheduler as well, redis should be setup
+8. To test background worker and scheduler as well, redis should be setup
    and worker should be run.
 To run redis docker, you can use the docker-compose
    command: `docker-compose up redis db` (this will run both redis and
    postgres).